 In almost all discrimination claims, employers will not admit to discriminating against an employee on the basis of sex.
 Employers will typically have some kind of excuse at the ready to justify firing, demoting or taking some kind of adverse action against an employee.
 Our job as your lawyer is to demonstrate the weakness of the employer's claims.
 We will unearth all the available evidence of discrimination to help you get the money damages you are entitled to under law.
 Damages for employment discrimination can include reinstatement, back pay, front pay and emotional distress.
 You may be entitled to punitive damages as well.
 Our aggressive, determined approach has led to successful results in both settlement negotiations, and in litigation.

 Facing Retaliation in the Workplace?

 We see it time and time again.
 An employee makes a complaint to his or her employer about some kind of illegal action.
 Maybe an employee brings a complaint about discrimination in the workplace.
 Perhaps an employee is suffering from sexual harassment.
-Unfortunately, instead of investigating the complaint and doing something about it, the employer fires the employee who makes the complaint, perhaps even firing the employee.
-Retaliating against an employee for reporting illegal conduct to his or her employer is illegal under a number of state and federal laws.
+Unfortunately, instead of investigating the complaint and doing something about it, the employer turns on the employee who makes the complaint, perhaps even firing the employee.
+Retaliating against an employee for reporting illegal conduct to his or her employer is illegal.

 We often bring retaliation claims along with discrimination, sexual harassment or other claims against an employer.
 In order to win a retaliation claim, it will be necessary to prove that you suffered some kind of adverse action as a result of the complaint, whether it was termination, demotion or another action.

 If you feel that you have been wrongfully terminated from your job or demoted due to discrimination or harassment, schedule a free consultation with an employment lawyer by calling the Carter Law Offices at 816-283-3500.